 - Directly supporting qualified research (ie. the chemist’s assistant washing the beakers)

 - Administrative or general support doesn’t count (ie. although the chemist’s admin assistant works for the chemist, their work is not directly correlated to the qualified research)

 Now that you have a foundational understanding of how QREs are determined, let’s dig a little deeper.
 In this blog post, we will specifically focus on wages, also known as Labor QREs.
-Now keep in mind labor QREs doesn’t include all of the company’s wages or necessarily all of a specific employee’s wages, but rather the percentage of each employee’s time on the job performing what the IRS calls “qualified services.”
+Keep in mind that labor QREs don’t include all of the company’s wages or necessarily all of a specific employee’s wages, but rather the percentage of each employee’s time on the job performing what the IRS calls “qualified services.”

 A taxpayer can claim the research credit for the amount spent or incurred for supplies used in conducting their research.

-According to the IRS ATG, a qualified supply is, “any tangible property, that was directly used for the purposes of the research.”
+According to the IRS ATG, a qualified supply is “any tangible property that was directly used for the research.”
 It is important to note that supplies do not include the land (building) used to house the research or administrative costs.
 For example, you cannot claim the warehouse that your engineers work in, just the supplies used to conduct the experiment.

 Other examples of costs that are not considered qualified supplies: